a-s-russo/sjx/README.md

 Trending is an analytical method to estimate the long-term, underlying direction of a time series.

-The `timeseriescomparions` package enables the comparison of the seasonal adjustment and trending methods produced by the following three
+The `timeseriescomparison` package enables the comparison of the seasonal adjustment and trending methods produced by the following three
 programs: